Chinese home run: 1958–1961: Los Angeles Coliseum

-1962–63: Return of the Polo Grounds
+1962–1963: Return of the Polo Grounds

 In 1962, baseball returned to the Polo Grounds when the National League created the New York Mets as an expansion team, to replace the Giants and Dodgers.
 The new team used the old stadium for two seasons while Shea Stadium was built out in the Queens neighborhood of Flushing.
-The Mets lost the franchise's first six games at the Giants' former home, on their way to a 40–120 record, still the most losses in a major-league season, but in those games they and their opponents hit ten home runs apiece.
+The Mets lost the franchise's first six games at the Giants' former home, on their way to a 40–120 record, the second most losses in a major-league season, but in those games they and their opponents hit ten home runs apiece.
 Sportswriters took notice, and one AP writer picked up where Dick Young had left off eight years before: "So solly, honorable sir.
 Chinese home run not buried in Coliseum.
 Making big comeback in honorable ancient Polo Grounds".

 While the team's poor play and last-place finishes in its two seasons in the Polo Grounds left few individual home runs over the right-field fence to become the subject of popular comment and mockery as Rhodes' had, the term was still in use during the team's radio broadcasts, as Yale professor Dana Brand recalled in his 2007 memoir, Mets Fan:

 Problems in completing Shea Stadium forced the Mets to stay one season more.
 At one point during the season, manager Casey Stengel alluded to the short home runs when berating pitcher Tracy Stallard.
 "At the end of this season they're gonna tear this place down", he reminded Stallard as he took him out of a game in which he had given up several home runs.
 "The way you're pitching, that right field section is gone already".
 In April 1964, the Polo Grounds were demolished and replaced with a public housing project.